Former White Stripes Guitarist Earns Four Umlauts

 Classic rock references continue with "Missionary," which is both about spreading a spiritual message and the sexual position, to the riff from "I Can't Explain" by the Who.
 By the way, though White does much of the work, he does have a band or side players here, including bass on various tracks.
 My dog-eared ears don't hear much bass on the Spotify version, yet I don't miss the deeper bottom often.

 "Bombing Out" sounds like what the title says, but there are feelings beneath the blitz.
 It's a song about bombing out with a girl, you know, he keeps calling but she won't answer her phone.
-One hears it and does not thing of a cell phone; I picture a landline.
+One hears it and does not think of a cell phone; I picture a landline.
 "What's the Rumpus?" again telegraphs its intentions--but the singer is starting to become concerned about the longevity of his audio equipment: "It won't be long before my stereo breaks 100,000 plays/I'll bring Sansui back from the dead."
 I don't doubt that Jack White, the upholsterer, keeps his unit in fine working condition.

 The most interesting song to me is "Archbishop Harold Holmes."
 The lyrics, recited with the cadence of a rap-aware prosperity preacher, sound taken from a flier one might find on the street, or placed in your hand on the subway.
 It's in the form of a letter from the Archbishop himself: